How to use Schematic CAD Drawings for Cable Assemblies: Part 1

 Most electronic engineers work on products that require Printed Circuit Board designs to be interconnected by cable assemblies.
 As you might have already noticed, some dedicated tools that primarily focus on designing cable assemblies, while powerful, are quite expensive and beyond the scope of just creating a simple cable design process.
 Most of the industries they are focusing on are automotive, HVAC, and aerospace firms.
 So you inquire yourself, what is the best alternative?
 The answer is simply in front of you, utilize your ECAD tool to create the cable assembly schematic!

 When working in Altium Designer®, I acknowledge all I can do within the tool; I can create my schematic layouts and Printed Circuit Board layouts, I can manage libraries in many ways, and I can control document sources through Version Control.
 But there are often other questions that come to mind:

 - What if I wanted to create a design that will determine what the routing connections are going to be like through a cable?

-- How can I trace where signals are going, through a designed cable, in an automated way - and how can the design software and documentation help?
+- How can I trace where signals are going, through a cable drawing, in an automated way - and how can my cable design software and documentation help?

 - How can I quickly and effectively generate a detailed cable assembly drawing for the shop floor?

 The answer is, use the Altium Designer schematic editor!
 You can generate very detailed cable drawings and wire harness manufacturing systems with the assistance of importing DXF/DWG files.
 For example, you can import mechanical drawings of connector heads or crimps that are will be needed for assembly.
 This way, the assembler can have the life-like drawing to refer to while building the cable.
 Below is a sample of such a cable drawing:

 Figure 1.
 Example Cable Assembly Drawing.

 Through my own real-world experience, and in collaboration with other work friends, we came up with a robust and powerful methodology for cable design components in Altium Designer schematics that takes care of these needs.
 So, throughout this blog series, I want to share with you: